Humour: Psychological well-being

 Humour can be a way of dealing with the menacing or unpleasant: Sprayed comment below a memorial plaque for Alois Alzheimer who first described the memory-damaging Alzheimer's disease – the German text means "Alois, we will never forget you!"

 It is generally known that humour contributes to higher subjective wellbeing (both physical and psychological).
 Previous research on humour and psychological well-being show that humour is in fact a major factor in achieving, and sustaining, higher psychological wellbeing.
-This hypothesis is known as general facilitative hypothesis for humour.
+This hypothesis is known as the general facilitative hypothesis for humour.
 That is, positive humour leads to positive health.
 Not all contemporary research, however, supports the previous assertion that humour is in fact a cause for healthier psychological wellbeing.
 Some of the previous researches' limitations is that they tend to use a unidimensional approach to humour because it was always inferred that humour was deemed positive.
 They did not consider other types of humour, or humour styles.
 For example, self-defeating or aggressive humour.
 Research has proposed 2 types of humour that each consist of 2 styles, making 4 styles in total.
 The two types are adaptive versus maladaptive humour.
-Adaptive humour consist of facilitative and self-enhancing humour, and maladaptive is self-defeating and aggressive humour.
+Adaptive humour consists of facilitative and self-enhancing humour, and maladaptive is self-defeating and aggressive humour.
 Each of these styles can have a different impact on psychological and individuals' overall subjective wellbeing.